galasa-dev/automation/README.md

 The noPush parameter allows you to choose whether you want to push the image built to the given destination (imageName).
 We pass an array, 'build-args', to pass any arguments needed into the dockerfile.

 The task uses kaniko-executor image to perform kaniko commands.
+We store this in [harbor](harbor.galasa.dev/common/kaniko-executor).

 ### maven-build